 Because signatures and notarizations are needed to complete the estate planning process, we will help to facilitate this process in the easiest and safest way possible for you.
 Our clients have been working with several highly experienced mobile notaries who are familiar with estate planning documents and can conduct a socially distant and efficient signing meeting, from the comfort of your home.

 If you or somebody you love needs to create, modify, or finalize a thorough, private estate plan, with experienced legal advice, contact the team at the Law Offices of Andrew Cohen.
 During this uncertain time in our history, we make sure you are cared for.
-Let our Santa Clarita estate plan attorneys help you implement your trust and estate plan today.
+Let our Woodland Hills estate plan attorneys help you implement your trust and estate plan today.
 Contact us for a consultation of your situation and needs by clicking here or calling 661-481-0100.